Mongolian Gender Equality Center

-The MGEC has lobbied to improve legislation against human trafficking, runs prevention, awareness and advocacy programs and provides legal advocacy, shelter, counseling services and vocational training for repatriated victims of trafficking.
+The MGEC has lobbied to improve legislation against human trafficking.
+It also runs prevention, awareness and advocacy programs relating to human trafficking, along with providing legal advocacy, shelter, counseling services and vocational training for repatriated victims of trafficking.
 The organization has developed a range of educational materials and publications for social workers, teachers, students, police and other officials.
 Recently, the MGEC has been developing educational tools for parents and teachers on child safety to help prevent sexual abuse of children.

 Notable areas of work

 Gender Equality

 MGEC has developed and published a handbook on gender equality (in partnership with the National Pedagogical University and the Science and Technology University of Mongolia).
 In addition, the organization runs educational programs from primary school to university, and is also currently a member of a lobby group that drafts laws on gender equality.

 Victim protection

 In 2007 MGEC initiated the "Direct Assistance to Victims of Human Trafficking Program" with assistance from the International Organization for Migration.
-Since then the program has provided 679 VOTs with assistance from the MGEC including repatriation, rehabilitation and reintegration into the Mongolian community.[5]
+Since then the program has provided 679 VOTs with assistance from the MGEC including repatriation, rehabilitation and reintegration into the Mongolian community.
 Between 2016 and 2017, 63 victims of trafficking were identified and provided with complete reintegration assistance.